Domestic Violence and Child Abuse on the Rise

 We Conduct Domestic Investigations

 SACS Consulting & Investigative Services, Inc. can provide fast, professional, and affordable criminal or civil domestic violence investigative services.
 We guarantee the highest degree of confidentiality.
-Please contact us at 330.255.1101 or 888.722.7937 or email us at [email protected] to tell us more about the ways we can help you or a loved one.
+Please contact us at 330.255.1101 or email us at [email protected] to tell us more about the ways we can help you or a loved one.